Portfolio Tracker: Mastering your Finances

 • A single point for recording transactions and incomes is necessary.

-• A unified point to record management data, including geographic location, classes, sectors, and tickers, is essential for users to customize the spreadsheet.
+• A unified point to record management data, including geographic location objective, classes, sectors, and tickers, is essential for users to customize the spreadsheet.

 • Regarding colors, the spreadsheet must adhere to a specific palette, allowing users to modify only cells without background color.